- Defines the suction and discharge conditions (Pressure, Temperature, Flowrate) and gas composition.

 - Equalized pressure during a compressor shutdown.

-- High-pressure trip conditions taken as pressures before settle out.
+- High-pressure trip conditions are taken as pressures before settling out.

 - Enthalpy balance of the system.